Select Assessment Framework

 The framework’s organizational methodology is detailed in Appendix B of the Yampa River Health and Streamflow Management Plan.
 Core drivers of Yampa River health, represented by 11 variables, were studied for five sub-reaches within the project extent.
 Each reach, and each variable within each reach, was graded using an academic (A-F) grade that indicates the degree of impairment from the natural state.
 Possible stressors and likely causes of impairment were also provided.

-A number of SMPs to date (Crystal, Roaring Fork, San Miguel, Eagle, Middle Colorado, and St. Vrain and Left Hand) have used some form of this assessment framework to organize their data.
+A number of SMPs to date (Crystal, Roaring Fork, San Miguel, Eagle, Middle Colorado, St. Vrain and Left Hand, Big Thompson, and South Boulder Creek) have used some form of this assessment framework to organize their data.
 The Colorado Stream Health Assessment Framework (COSHAF) is a recent iteration of the FACStream methodology that can be customized to a particular stream or watershed and has been used as an assessment tool for several SMPs.
 The Colorado Basin Roundtable developed a framework for IWMPs that builds on COSHAF by including variables related to consumptive water use needs.

 Organizing Framework: Series of maps and graphics